jhamlet/node-sake/README.md

 1.  `Sakefiles` (saké’s version of Rakefiles) are completely defined in standard JavaScript (or CoffeeScript, for those who want an even more Rake-like feel).
 2. Flexible `FileLists` that act like arrays but know about manipulating file names and paths.
 3.  `clean` and `clobber` tasks are available for tidying up.
-4.  _Asynchronous_ task handling, with easy options for secifying _synchronous_ tasks.
+4.  _Asynchronous_ task handling, with easy options for specifying _synchronous_ tasks.
 5. Many utility methods for handling common build tasks (rm, rm_rf, mkdir, mkdir_p, sh, cat, etc...)